Seiya Suzuki Player Props: Cubs vs. Brewers

-Seiya Suzuki -- with an on-base percentage of .190 in his past 10 games, 143 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Wade Miley on the hill, on July 4 at 4:10 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.167 batting average in his past 10 games), take on starter Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Brewers.
+He had two hits (going 2-for-4 with a triple) in his last appearance against the Brewers.

 Seiya Suzuki Game Info & Props vs. the Brewers